Avnikaur/Amazon-Reviews/Readme.txt

-Amazon Reviews project contains the following files:
+Amazon Reviews project containS SQL and python file for the source code.

-1)KaurAvneet_SQL

-2)print_amzn.py